LBHackney-IT/Data-Platform-Playbook/docs/playbook/training-modules/Module-0.md

 You’ll also need accounts and permissions to access some platforms.
 In Module 2 you will use a local environment, so you’ll also need a Windows machine or a Mac and permissions to install software on it (though we have plans to develop the platform so that this is no longer the case).

-You may have to contact IT to install some prerequisite software if you do not have the permissions to do it yourself
+You may have to contact IT to install some prerequisite software if you do not have the permissions to do it yourself.

 ## Pre-requisites Table